obar1/0to100/README.md

 https://www.cloudskillsboost.google/doc
 ```
-expand the last link to point to the section for the doc - handy as anchor tecnique
+expand the last link to point to the section for the doc - handy as anchor technique

-### 1st time usage:
+### setup and usage:

 ```bash
 # env